–Antara Mal, Counseling Psychologist, BetterLYF

 A- “Yes, I am not even dealing you know, I have nothing left in me to deal with this situation”

 What is depression?

 Depression is marked by persistent feelings of sadness, loss of interest which characterizes major depression.
 The changes are self-esteem, daily behaviour, sleep, and appetite.
-It affects how a person thinks, feels, behaves which can lead to a variety of emotional and physical problems.
+It affects how a person thinks, feels, and behaves which can lead to a variety of emotional and physical problems.

 How difficult is it to deal with depression and why?

 Clinical investigation shows that a substantial amount of clients are not satisfied with the result as their expectation is complete remission of the symptoms.
 Even with depression counselling or online depression therapy, a complete remission of symptoms with no chances of relapse is very difficult.
 Beck’s cognitive theory states the extreme forms of normal, cognitive, and behavioural functioning of an individual.
 The crux of the model is that thoughts, feelings, and actions are interrelated.
 According to him, a depressed adult tends to have negative views in all domains.

 Automatically, they become habitual and the individual thinks they are worthless living beings in a futile hopeless world and that is how they introduce themselves to the concept of Learned helplessness.
 It is a condition when someone repeatedly faces uncontrollable, stressful situations, then does not exercise control when it becomes available.
 Individuals learn that they are helpless in a particular situation and they no longer try to change the situation even if they can.

 Another resistance comes from society, where individuals find it quite difficult to adjust themselves due to the lack of acceptance.
 Society’s lack of awareness reinforces the individual’s thoughts thus making the treatment more ineffective.

 Coping with Depression